 Whilst Oliver’s film shows how hindsight can cast a harsh light on the past, Reman Sadani’s Walkout 1, reflects how a preoccupation with the past could be considered a privilege when faced with the challenges of the present.
 Walkout 1 is set in a city that has been shrouded in dust, setting the film in a post-crisis, desert-like cityscape.
 The poetic film explores the flaws of a society’s single viewpoint, in particular how a dominant ideology can be forced upon a younger generation.

-The artists were selected by Irene Aristizábal, Head of Curatorial and Public Practice, BALTIC Centre for Contemporary Art and Co-curator British Art Show 9 (2020); Steven Bode, Director, FVU; Harriet Cooper, Head of Visual Arts, Jerwood Arts; Shezad Dawood, artist.
+Following a nationwide call for applications at the beginning of 2019, each artist was awarded £25,000 to develop significant new moving-image works with Film and Video Umbrella for exhibition at Jerwood Arts.
+The panel for the 2020 Awards consisted of: Irene Aristizábal, Head of Curatorial and Public Practice, BALTIC Centre for Contemporary Art and Co-curator British Art Show 9 (2020); Steven Bode, Director, Film and Video Umbrella; Harriet Cooper, Head of Visual Arts, Jerwood Arts; and Shezad Dawood, artist.

-The Jerwood/FVU Awards are a major annual opportunity for moving-image artists run in partnership by Jerwood Arts and FVU.
-They were established in 2012 in response to a need for significant major commissions for early-career moving-image artists at an unproven stage in their practice, and contribute to an ongoing dialogue around urgent or timely concerns within moving image through the curatorial theme which changes with each edition.
+The Jerwood/FVU Awards are a major opportunity for moving-image artists run in partnership by Jerwood Arts and FVU.
+They were established in 2012 in response to a need for significant major commissions for early-career moving-image artists at an unproven stage in their practice, and contribute to an ongoing dialogue around urgent or timely concerns within moving image.